 And those price cuts are just for starters.
 Right now, ADT is throwing in a free Nest Doorbell and a free Nest Cam (battery).
 Plus, the company has recently introduced an entirely new line of systems that don’t require professional installation.
 You save by setting them up yourself, but their up-front prices are also significantly cheaper.
 A Build-Your-Own system is under $200, though you don’t get the free Nest cameras with that deal.

-FYI: When I tested the Fast Protect Monitoring for my review of SimpliSafe, the response times were extremely fast (about 20 seconds on average), and the technicians were all very helpful and professional.
+FYI: When we tested the Fast Protect Monitoring for our review of SimpliSafe, the response times were extremely fast (about 20 seconds on average), and the technicians were all very helpful and professional.

 Pros & Cons: